-Presented in partnership with the Mitchell Museum of the American Indian Curated by Vincent Romero
+Presented in partnership with the Mitchell Museum of the American Indian

 GOODMAN WELCOME Pōsōh, Bozhoo, Bosho, Aho, Hau, Guuwáátsíí, Halito, Shekóli, Siyo!
-Welcome to The Sweetest Season: A Celebration of Indigenous Spoken Word and Song, a one-of-a-kind showcase of Indigenous artistry featuring nine local storytellers, musicians, and singers representing twelve Indigenous nations across North America.
-For Indigenous people and communities, past and present, the arts have always been an integral part of every aspect of our lives, interwoven into our culture, spirituality, language, and traditional practices, including everything from music and storytelling to how we interact with our environment and is exemplified through the artistic and cultural expression shared in with you in this weekend's The Sweetest Season showcases.

-Together, Goodman Theatre and the Mitchell Museum of the American Indian also invite you to experience this preservation of Indigenous cultures and the evolution of Indigenous artistry at, The Sweetest Season: A Gathering of Indigenous Creativity during this weekend of musical performances, staged readings, and workshops that brings together an immensely talented and diverse group of Indigenous performers and artists, blending old and new and expanding perceptions of Indigenous creativity and expression.
+Welcome to The Sweetest Season: A Celebration of Indigenous Spoken Word and Song, a one-of-a-kind showcase of Indigenous artistry featuring local storytellers, musicians, and singers representing many diverse Indigenous nations across North America.
+For Indigenous people and communities, past and present, the arts have always been an integral part of every aspect of our lives, interwoven into our culture, spirituality, language, and traditional practices, including everything from music and storytelling to how we interact with our environment.
+It is genuinely exemplified through the artistic and cultural expression shared with you in this weekend's The Sweetest Season events.
+Together, the Goodman Theatre and the Mitchell Museum of the American Indian also invite you to experience this preservation of Indigenous cultures and the evolution of Indigenous artistry at The Sweetest Season: A Gathering of Indigenous Creativity during this weekend of musical performances, poetry readings, workshops and comedy that brings together an immensely talented and diverse group of Indigenous performers and artists, blending old and new and expanding perceptions of Indigenous creativity and expression.
 At The Sweetest Season, we hope you'll take the opportunity to experience and enjoy regional Indigenous cuisine, engage with Indigenous artists and performers, learn about Indigenous representation in the arts, explore Indigenous humor, and celebrate the diversity and creativity of Chicago and the Great Lakes Region's vibrant Indigenous arts community.
 Kim Vigue (Menominee/Oneida) Executive Director of the Mitchell Museum of the American Indian LAND ACKNOWLEDGEMENT Goodman Theatre was built on the traditional homelands of the Council of the Three Fires: the Ojibwe, Odawa and Potawatomi Nations.
 We recognize that many other Nations consider the area we now call Chicago as their traditional homeland-including the Myaamia, Ho-Chunk, Menominee, Sac and Fox, Peoria, Kaskaskia, Wea, Kickapoo and Mascouten-and remains home to many Native peoples today.
+Pōsōh, Bozhoo, Bosho, Aho, Hau, Guuwáátsíí, Halito, Shekóli, Siyo!
+Welcome.